Akihabara Travel Guide | The Center of Pop Culture and Electronics - GTN MAGAZINE

 Kanda Myojin Shrine in Akihabara

-Kanda Myojin is a cultural landmark you shouldn't miss in Akihabara.
-Founded in 730 AD, the shrine has nearly 1,300 years of history as the "Edo Sōchinju" — the guardian shrine of old Edo.
-Surrounded by modern office buildings yet steeped in traditional Japanese culture, it offers visitors several distinctive experiences:
+Kanda Myojin is a cultural landmark that should not be missed when visiting Akihabara.
+Founded in 730, the shrine has a history of nearly 1,300 years and is known as the guardian shrine of Edo.
+Surrounded by modern office buildings and commercial districts, it offers visitors a chance to experience traditional Japanese culture in the heart of Tokyo.
+Visitors can enjoy the following experiences:

 Akihabara Electric Town